EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-property-input.md

 # data-ajax-cart-property-input

-Add the `data-ajax-cart-property-input` attribute a line item property input, a cart note input or a cart attribute input to ajaxify them: once a user changes the input's value, Liquid Ajax Cart will send a [Cart Ajax API request](/reference/requests/) to update the cart.
+Add the `data-ajax-cart-property-input` attribute a line item property input, a cart note input or a cart attribute input to ajaxify them: once a user changes the input's value, Liquid Ajax Cart will send a Shopify [Cart API request](/reference/requests/) to update the cart.

 The request will be sent on input's `change` event and if a user presses the `Enter` key within the input field or `Ctrl`+`Enter` for a `textarea` element.

 If a user presses the `Esc` key within the input, its value will be reset to the current item's quantity according to the [State](/reference/state/) object.

-The `data-ajax-cart-property-input` input fields become `disabled` when there is a Cart Ajax API request in progress (if the [State](/reference/state/)’s `status.requestInProgress` property is `true`);
+The `data-ajax-cart-property-input` input fields become `disabled` when there is a Shopify Cart API request in progress (if the [State](/reference/state/)’s `status.requestInProgress` property is `true`);

 The `data-ajax-cart-property-input` supports textual input fields, checkboxes, radio buttons, `select` and `textarea` elements.